AlbertoParravicini/high-performance-graph-analytics-2020/track-ml/README.md

 | N345678 | 5                   |

 Please note:
 * External libraries are allowed: please report name and version of such libraries in the README.
 * Your code and tests must be runnable using a bash or python script.
 * Keep in mind: the easier for us to replicate your results, the better it is for you!
 * The report should be 6 pages long at most, with minimum font size 11 pt.
+* The file `demo.py` contains the demo shown during the 8th November lecture.